nabil-adib/library-management-system/README.md

 # Library Management System

-This Java application simplifies library management tasks.
-It provides a user-friendly graphical user interface (GUI) for librarians, students, and administrators to perform essential library operations.
-The system now includes an Oracle 10g database for robust data management and introduces a new Publisher entity for enhanced book tracking.
+This Java-based application streamlines library management operations through a clean and user-friendly graphical user interface (GUI).
+It enables librarians, students, and administrators to efficiently handle core library activities such as book management, user records, and transactions.
+The system uses a MySQL database managed via phpMyAdmin for reliable data storage and retrieval, and introduces a dedicated Publisher entity to improve book organization and tracking.

 ## Features